Azure/AppService/_posts/2022-11-09-multi-region-web-app.md

 1. Leave the remaining defaults and select **Save**.
 You can track the deployment and commits in the **Logs** tab in the **Deployment Center** to monitor progress.
 1. Repeat the above steps for your other app.

+### Create the GitHub Actions workflow

+If you wait a couple minutes and review the deployment logs, you'll see that the deployment to your apps failed.
+This is because the default workflow created in the previous step when you were configuring continuous deployment with GitHub Actions uses a publishing profile to authenticate.
+This level of access was disabled.
+You need to edit the workflow so that it uses your OpenID Connect credentials.
+For sample workflows, see the OpenID Connect tab in [Deploy to App Service](https://learn.microsoft.com/azure/app-service/deploy-github-actions?tabs=openid#deploy-to-app-service).
+If you've been following along, use the below workflow.

+1. Open your GitHub repository and go to the `dotnetcore-docs-hello-world/.github/workflows/` directory.
+You'll see two autogenerated workflows, one for each app you created.
+Repeat the next step for each of them.
+1. Select the "pencil" button in the top right to edit the file.
+Replace the contents with the below, which assumes you created the GitHub secrets earlier, and then commit directly to the master branch.
+This commit will trigger the GitHub Action to run again and deploy your code, this time using OpenID Connect to authenticate.

+    ```yml
+    name: .NET Core

+    on:
+      push:
+        branches:
+          - master
+      workflow_dispatch:

+    permissions:
+          id-token: write
+          contents: read

+    env:
+      AZURE_WEBAPP_NAME: <web-app-name>    # set this to your application's name
+      AZURE_WEBAPP_PACKAGE_PATH: '.'      # set this to the path to your web app project, defaults to the repository root
+      DOTNET_VERSION: '6.0.x'           # set this to the dot net version to use

+    jobs:
+      build:
+        runs-on: ubuntu-latest

+        steps:
+          # Checkout the repo
+          - uses: actions/checkout@main
+          - uses: azure/login@v1
+            with:
+              client-id: ${{ secrets.AZURE_CLIENT_ID }}
+              tenant-id: ${{ secrets.AZURE_TENANT_ID }}
+              subscription-id: ${{ secrets.AZURE_SUBSCRIPTION_ID }}

+          # Setup .NET Core SDK
+          - name: Setup .NET Core
+            uses: actions/setup-dotnet@v1
+            with:
+              dotnet-version: ${{ env.DOTNET_VERSION }}

+          # Run dotnet build and publish
+          - name: dotnet build and publish
+            run: |
+              dotnet restore
+              dotnet build --configuration Release
+              dotnet publish -c Release -o '${{ env.AZURE_WEBAPP_PACKAGE_PATH }}/myapp'

+          # Deploy to Azure Web apps
+          - name: 'Run Azure webapp deploy action using publish profile credentials'
+            uses: azure/webapps-deploy@v2
+            with:
+              app-name: ${{ env.AZURE_WEBAPP_NAME }}
+              slot-name: 'stage' # replace with your slot name
+              package: '${{ env.AZURE_WEBAPP_PACKAGE_PATH }}/myapp'

+          - name: logout
+            run: |
+              az logout
+    ```

 After a couple minutes, once the deployments to the staging slots complete, if you try accessing your slot's endpoint directly, you'll receive an "Error 403 - Forbidden" because the access restrictions were cloned from the production site.
 There are a couple strategies that can be used to review the staging site and then eventually get it into production.
 To quickly validate that your staging site is working, you can temporarily update its access restrictions by adding your IP to the allow list for example and then attempt to reach it's endpoint again.
 Be sure to remove that rule once you are done validating.
 Alternatively, if you don't plan on using slot traffic routing as described in the next section, you can update the access restrictions to meet your testing specifications.